hasanthamdani/task-manager-project/readme.md

  a. to create a task I need to input the data for that task

  c.
 Data Persists in Database
+  - Requires sqlite DB to be create and connection made
  d.
 Object needs to be turned into Database Entry
  e.
-Object needs to be defined
+Object needs to be defined (DONE)
 	 b.
 Data: Name of Task, Type of Task, Larger Project that Task is in, Subtasks, and What that Task is, and Status

 Engineering STory: As an Engineer, I want to see tests for all main features that are implemented